evetsydrah/clamavapi/README.md

-# ClamAV API
+# ClamAV .NET API with clamd Integration

+## Overview

-This project provides an API for running ClamAV virus scans on a specified directory.
+This project provides an API for running ClamAV virus scans on a specified directory or file.
 The API is built using ASP.NET Core and runs inside a Docker container.
-The ClamAV command-line tool is used to perform the virus scans.
+The ClamAV command-line tool `clamdscan` is used to perform the virus scans, leveraging the ClamD daemon for efficient and faster scanning.

-To clone the project:
+## Prerequisites

+- Docker installed on your machine
+- .NET SDK installed on your machine

+## Setup

+### Clone the Project

 ```sh
 git clone git@github.com:kevwu-creatingbugs/clamavapi.git
 ```

 ## Project Structure

 - **Program.cs**: Defines the API endpoints and logic for running ClamAV scans.
-- **Dockerfile**: Builds the Docker image for the API, including the installation of ClamAV.
+- **Dockerfile**: Builds the Docker image for the API, including the installation of ClamAV and clamd.
+- **ClamAVBenchmark.cs**: Contains benchmark tests comparing directory scanning versus individual file scanning.
+- **entrypoint.sh**: Entry point script for the Docker container to start the ClamAV daemon and run benchmarks.
+- **clamd.conf**: Configuration file for ClamAV daemon.
+- **freshclam.conf**: Configuration file for FreshClam, the automatic database update tool for ClamAV.

 ## Prerequisites